tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 <CODE ENDS>
 ~~~~~~~~~~

-# TE Device YANG Model
+# TE Device YANG Moule

-The device TE YANG module 'ietf-te-device' models data that is specific to
+The TE device YANG module 'ietf-te-device' models data that is specific to
 managing a TE device.
-This module augments the generic TE YANG module.
+This module augments the TE YANG module.

 ## Module Structure